-Definition - What does Damping Off mean?
+What Does Damping Off Mean?

 Damping off is most recognized in seedlings as a rotting portion of the stem beginning down at the base of the plant and extending upward.

-Once a plant has matured and has leaves and a strong stem, it is usually able to overcome the stress of excess moisture and is not as prone to the fungal pathogens that cause damping off.
+When a plant has matured and has leaves and a strong stem, it is usually able to overcome the stress of excess moisture and is not as prone to the fungal pathogens that cause damping off.